 What you need before you start:

 Step 1: Create your project folder.
+Name it something like store-mcp-server and put it somewhere easy to find.

 from mcp.server import Server